-No-financial conflicts of interest usually refer to personal or professional relations with organization and individuals.
-It mainly includes but is not limited to the following situations: unpaid membership in a government or non-governmental organization, unpaid advisory position in a commercial organization; acting as an expert witness.
-We suggest authors declaring any unpaid roles or relationship that may affect the publication process.
+No-financial conflicts of interest usually refer to personal or professional relations with organizations and individuals.
+It mainly includes but is not limited to the following situations: unpaid membership in a government or non-governmental organization, unpaid advisory position in a commercial organization, acting as an expert witness.
+We suggest authors declaring any unpaid roles or relationships that may affect the publication process.

-JTGG requires authors to declare any possible financial and/or non-financial conflicts of interest at the end of their manuscript and in the cover letter, as well as confirm this point when submitting their manuscript in the submission system.
+JTGG requires authors to declare any possible financial and/or non-financial conflicts of interest at the end of their manuscript and in the cover letter and confirm this point when submitting their manuscript in the submission system.
 If no conflicts of interest exist, authors need to state "The authors declare no conflicts of interest".
 We also recognize that some authors may be bound by confidentiality agreements, in which cases authors need to sate "The authors declare that they are bound by confidentiality agreements that prevent them from disclosing their competing interests in this work."

 Declaration of each manuscript in peer review is fully open to reviewers and subsequently fully open to readers when the manuscript is online published after acceptance.

 JTGG suggests reviewers avoid reviewing manuscripts in which significant conflicts of interest exist.
 However, under the situation that Editors are well informed of any related interests, and the existing interests do not affect the conclusion of the manuscript, reviewers may still evaluate it and give their comments.
 Editors will consider the interests when weighing their recommendations.